moneta-rb/moneta/README.md

     * Fog cloud storage which supports Amazon S3, Rackspace, etc. (`:Fog`)
     * Storage which doesn't store anything (`:Null`)

+Some of the backends are not exactly based on key/value stores, e.g. the relational ones.
+These are useful if you already use the corresponding backend in your application.
+You get a key/value store for free then without installing any additional services and you still have the possibility to upgrade to a real key/value store.

 Proxies
 -------